Terrorbear/emacs-config/README.md

 # My Emacs Configuration
 Feel free to try it out and make suggestions.

-The setup somewhat resembles spacemacs but doesn't head up an oven on startup.
+The setup somewhat resembles spacemacs but doesn't heat up an oven on startup.
 It contains:
 1. Company for completion with some reasonable settings
 2. LSP for the backend